 We will update this page once Netlfix announces an official release date for the Stranger Things spin-off.

-The Stanger Things spin-off is not coming to Netflix in August 2022, according to the list of movies and TV shows coming to the streaming service this month.
+The Stranger Things spin-off is not coming to Netflix in September 2022, according to the list of movies and TV shows coming to the streaming service this month.

 Would the Stranger Things cast make cameos in the spin-off?